-Then, to elaborate on the pre-existing conditions of stress or vulnerability, we will prepare human rights profiles which will be based on literature review of various reports of the UN human rights treaty bodies, the Universal Periodic Review (UPR), and comments and contributions of different actors to the consideration of these reports, the reports of the UN special rapporteurs on various topics, and other relevant UN documents.
-These sources will be complemented by reports from such organisations, as the European Union Agency for Fundamental Rights (FRA), reports and recommendations of the Council of Europe and by work of international and local NGOs in this area, e.g., International Federation for Human Rights (FIDH), Human Rights Watch, or Amnesty International, Eastern Indian Coalition on Human Rights, Human Rights Alert, and others.
+Then, to elaborate on the pre-existing conditions of stress or vulnerability, we will prepare human rights profiles which will be based on literature review of various reports of the UN human rights treaty bodies, the Universal Periodic Review (UPR), stakeholder comments and contributions to these reports, the reports of the UN special rapporteurs on various topics, and other relevant UN documents.
+These sources will be complemented by reports from such organisations, as the European Union Agency for Fundamental Rights (FRA), reports and recommendations of the Council of Europe and by work of international and local NGOs in this area, such as the International Federation for Human Rights (FIDH), Human Rights Watch, Amnesty International, Eastern Indian Coalition on Human Rights, Human Rights Alert, and others.